ChrisKK04/game-website/README.md

 Password: jason, rampagegames            # all lowercase
 ```

-seed.py: populates the database with large amounts of data for peformance testing
+seed.py: populates the database with large amounts of data for peformance testing.

 Time zones:
 forum.py and pre_data.py have a global time zone variable called TIME.